2222-09-29

 Bill Gates – Founder, Microsoft

 The web developer extension for Chrome adds a little toolbar with different tools available.
-The original concept of this Chrome extension for developers came from the PNH Developer Toolbar.
+The original concept of this web developer extension for Chrome extension used for developers came from the PNH Developer Toolbar.

 Link: Web developer extension.